colosseum-wiot/colosseum-merif-2023/reproducibility/README.md

 ## Retrieving Batch Job Data

-After the batch job has ended, we can download the generated data from Colosseum `file-proxy` server.
+After the batch job ends, we can download the generated data from Colosseum `file-proxy` server.
-To do this, first note down the reservation ID of the completed batch job, e.g., `133719` in the example above.
+To do this, first write down the reservation ID of the completed batch job, e.g., `133719` in the example above.
 Then, open a new terminal window and download the data from the `file-proxy` server in the current directory through the following `scp` command (replace `<team-name>` with the name of your team).

 ```bash